What are AI Agents? How AI Enhances Human Work to Boost Productivity

 An AI agent continuously monitors incoming leads from all channels – including the website, social media, and digital event such as webinars or product launches.
 It analyses prospect’ data (e.g. company size, industry, on-site behaviour, and previous interactions) against predefined ideal customer profiles to generate a qualification score.
 Based on this score, the agent automatically routes high-potential leads to the most suitable sales representative, provides a summary of key information, and recommends the next best action – helping to accelerate the sales and improve conversion rates.

-Find out more about how AI sales agents augment sales representatives’ work
+Find out more about how AI sales agents support and enhance the work of sales teams

 AI agents can be deployed as intelligent chatbots or virtual assistants to manage incoming customer enquiries.
 These agents are capable of handling frequently asked questions, resolving basic issues, and carrying out simple tasks on behalf of customers – such as checking order status or completing a return form.
 By integrating AI agents in the customer support operations, businesses can significantly reduce response times and enhance overall customer satisfaction.